softwaremill/sttp/docs/backends/wrappers/custom.md

 Backends, or backend wrappers can use tags e.g. for logging, passing a metric name, using different connection pools, or even different delegate backends.

+## Listener backend

+The `sttp.client.listener.ListenerBackend` can make it easier to create backend wrappers which need to be notified about request lifecycle events: when a request is started, and when it completes either successfully or with an exception.
+This is possible by implementing a `sttp.client.listener.RequestListener`.
+This is how e.g. the [slf4j backend](slf4j.html) is implemented.

+A request listener can associate a value with a request, which will then be passed to the request completion notification methods.

+A side-effecting request listener, of type `RequestListener[Identity, L]`, can be lifted to a request listener `RequestListener[F, L]` given a `MonadError[F]`, using the `RequestListener.lift` method.

 ## Backend wrappers and redirects

 By default redirects are handled at a low level, using a wrapper around the main, concrete backend: each of the backend factory methods, e.g. `HttpURLConnectionBackend()` returns a backend wrapped in `FollowRedirectsBackend`.